 They have a long season, with the first berries ripening in June.

-You can pick them by hand, which can be slow going if you have a lot of berries.
+You can pick mulberries by hand, which can be slow going if you have a lot.
 Ripe ones will come off easily.
 You can also place a tarp below the branches and give the tree a good shake to collect the ripe mulberries.
 Make sure to use something you don’t mind getting stained, and probably a good idea to wear clothes you don’t care much about as well!

 The stems sometimes come off with the mulberries, but it’s fine to eat them along with the berry.
 Not entirely delicious fresh, but no one will notice if you’re cooking with them.

 Mulberries have a thin skin, which means they won’t last long, so gobble ’em up or get cooking with some of the mulberry recipes below.
-They can sub for blackberries or other berries in a number of recipes, though I find them less flavorful than blueberries, blackberries or raspberries.
+They can sub for blackberries or other berries in a number of recipes, though I find the ones that grow near us less flavorful than blueberries, blackberries or raspberries.

 How to Use Mulberries + Mulberry Recipes